dsadaka/weather/README.md

 # Weather

-Given an address, show local forecast and High/Low temperatures for the day
+Given an address, show local forecast and High/Low temperatures for the day and the next two.

 This is a Rails 7 app that allows a user to look up the current and forecasted weather for a location.
 A location can be a specific address, a point of interest, or a zip